pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 ## Outcome

 We've successfully automated the inflow of JSON data, which serves as our starting point for further optimization and automation.
 The next step involves converting the received JSON files into a tabular format, such as CSV files, for easier data interpretation and transformation into actionable insights.
-For guidance on converting JSON to CSV, refer to this link {TODO: insert link here}.
+For the next walkthrough on JSON to CSV conversion, refer to this [link](https://www.roypan.cc/posts/json-to-csv/).